Medically reviewed on June 16, 2018

 Many types of lymphoma exist.
-The main categories of lymphoma are:
+The main subtypes are:

 - Non-Hodgkin's lymphoma

 What lymphoma treatment is best for you depends on your lymphoma type and its severity.
-Lymphoma treatment may involve chemotherapy, immunotherapy medications, radiation therapy or a bone marrow transplant or some combination of these.
+Lymphoma treatment may involve chemotherapy, immunotherapy medications, radiation therapy, a bone marrow transplant or some combination of these.

 Your body's lymphatic system is part of your immune system, which protects you against infection and disease.
 The lymphatic system includes your spleen, thymus, lymph nodes and lymph channels, as well as your tonsils and adenoids.

 Lymph nodes are bean-sized collections of lymphocytes.
 About 600 of these nodes cluster throughout the lymphatic system, for example, near the knee, groin, neck and armpits.
 The nodes are connected by a network of lymphatic vessels.

 - Painless swelling of lymph nodes in your neck, armpits or groin

 - Persistent fatigue

 - Shortness of breath